vekatze/neut/book/src/executing-the-function-type.md

 ### Closure Conversion

 We'll use this closed chain to compile a lambda.
-The internal representation of a closure for the lambda will be a 3-word tuples like below:
+The internal representation of a closure for the lambda will be a 3-word tuple like below:

 ```text
 (Σ (a: tau, x: i64, y: tau). a , (a, x, y, z), LABEL-TO-FUNCTION-DEFINITION)